-We, the undersigned, ask for Mohammed Monir Hassan to be immediately released from the Immigration Customs Enforcement Detention Center in West Texas Detention Facility on the basis of Humanitarian grounds.
+We, the undersigned, ask for Mohammed Monir Hassan to be immediately released from the Immigration Customs Enforcement in El Paso Processing Center on the basis of Humanitarian grounds.
 He is being neglected of proper medical treatment that will have a detrimental impact on his long-term physical and mental health.
 Mohammed’s family, which consists of his wife, a U.S. citizen son, a daughter who is a DACA (Deferred Action for Childhood Arrivals) holder, U.S. citizen nieces and nephews, U.S. citizen cousins, as well as members of our cultural and religious community who are all U.S. citizens are all suffering and very worried about Mohammed’s health and well-being.
 Mr. Hassan has been diagnosed with rheumatoid arthritis, trauma from an accident that occurred in November 2015, and thyroid cancer.
 All these conditions are not treatable in Bangladesh.
 Furthermore, there is no insurance to treat these conditions in Bangladesh and he would not be given a job.
 As a matter of fact, he would be ridiculed and left to starve on the streets.

 Prior to being elected as president, President Donald Trump specifically stated that he would only deport people who have criminal records, gang members, drug dealers, and people who commit robbery.
 Mr. Mohammed Monir Hassan has a clean record and is known in the religious community as a man who has good morals and ethics.
 He works diligently and with great effort as a cab driver to provide for his wife, daughter, and son, while seeking treatment for his medical conditions.